A History of the Azores

 Limbless vets, thousands, inch up a federal mall,

-three hundred years to the day that Philip is shot
+three hundred years to a day King Philip is shot

 in swamps below Mount Hope.
 I take my friends